Skip to article frontmatterSkip to article content

 See the main README for installation options.
 This package is available as:

-Dependencies: MongoDB database, optional MinIO/S3 storage (see example_lab)
+Dependencies: MongoDB database (see the example_lab)

 Usage